fluidattacks/makes/README.md

 #### makeContainerImage

-Build a container image in [OCI Format][OCI_FORMAT].
+Build a container image in [OCI Format][oci_format].

 A container image is composed of:

 - 0 or more layers (binary blobs).
   - Each layer contains a snapshot of the root file system (`/`), they represent portions of it.
   - When the container is executed all layers are squashed together to compose the root of the file system (`/`).
 - A JSON manifest (metadata)
   that describes important aspects of the container, for instance its layers, environment variables, entrypoint, etc.